-Over the same period, the RMS tidal residual of the Gladstone Dock data was 0.37 m, suggesting that if a similar residual was present on the Hilbre water levels then by applying the tidal residual from Gladstone Dock to the tidal prediction for Hilbre Island should provide a significantly more accurate water level than using predictions alone.
-The residuals from the Hilbre tide gauge data with respect to the tidal predictions alone were compared with the remaining signal when the synthetic tide (comprising the Hilbre tidal prediction plus the Gladstone Dock residual) were subtracted, shown in Figure 5e.
-With predictions alone, the Hilbre Island RMS residual for the test period of September 2006 - February 2007 was found to be 0.38 m, while the use of the synthetic tide was found to reduce this to 0.1 m.
-This represents a reduction in the difference of almost a factor of 4, confirming that this approach of adding the residual from the Liverpool tide gauge to that of the Hilbre Island tidal predictions alone.
-A subsection of the tidal data are shown in Figure 7, with the tide prediction marked as the red dotted line, the Hilbre tide gauge data, which was considered valid during that period, marked in blue, and the synthetic tide was the black dots.
+Over the same period, the RMS tidal residual of the Gladstone Dock data was 0.37 m, suggesting that if a similar residual was present on the Hilbre water levels then addition of the tidal residual from Gladstone Dock to the tidal prediction for Hilbre Island should provide a significantly more accurate water level than using predictions alone.
+The residuals from the Hilbre tide gauge data with respect to the tidal predictions alone were compared with the remaining signal when the synthetic tide (comprising the Hilbre tidal prediction plus the Gladstone Dock residual) were subtracted, shown in Fig. 5e.
+With predictions alone, the Hilbre Island RMS residual for the test period of September 2006-February 2007 was found to be 0.38 m, whilst the use of the synthetic tide was found to reduce this to 0.1 m.
+This represents a reduction in the difference of almost a factor of 4, confirming that this approach of adding the residual from the Liverpool tide gauge to that of the Hilbre Island tidal predictions yields a significantly more accurate representation of the water levels at that site than predictions alone.
+A subsection of the tidal data are shown in Fig. 7, with the tide prediction marked as the red dotted line, the Hilbre tide gauge data, which was considered valid during that period, marked in blue, and the synthetic tide marked as the black dots.
 The points marking the synthetic tide can be seen to overlay the tide gauge data (cyan line) almost perfectly.

-2.4 LiDAR Ground Truth Survey
+2.4.
+LiDAR ground truth survey

-An aerial LiDAR survey of the majority of the Dee Estuary was conducted by the UK Environment Agency on the 8th October 2006, shortly after a significant wave event.
-The survey was conducted using an Optech ALTM 3100 LiDAR system flown by a dedicated survey aircraft at an altitude of approximately 900m.
-A total of 20 flight lines were flown to cover the estuary between 04:25 and
+An aerial LiDAR survey of the majority of the Dee Estuary was conducted by the UK Environment Agency on the 8th of October 2006, shortly after a significant wave event.
+The survey was conducted using an Optech ALTM 3100 LiDAR system flown by a dedicated survey aircraft at an altitude of approximately 900 m.
+A total of 20 flight lines were flown to cover the estuary between 04:25 and 07:26 GMT during which the tidal elevations ranged from 0.72 m to 2.47 m, shown as the region shaded in grey on Fig. 7.
+Calibration flights were carried out at